freeCodeCamp/guide/src/pages/html/tutorials/how-to-use-links/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+Links are found in nearly all web pages.
+Links allow users to click their way from page to page.

+In HTML, links are defined with the <a> tag:

+<a href="url">link text</a>

+The href attribute specifies the destination address of the link.
+The link text is the visible part.

+Clicking on the link text will send you to the specified address.